-Salad greens are easy and quick to grow and rich in vitamins and minerals.
+Salad greens are easy and quick to grow and are rich in vitamins and minerals.

 Plant salad greens—leaf lettuce, arugula, mesclun, and radicchio are a few—for harvest in cool weather—spring or fall.
 In warm-winter regions, grow salad greens outdoors year-round.
 In cold-winter regions, grow salad greens under the protection of plastic tunnels in winter.

 10 Steps to Grow a Salad Garden

 Step 1: Site and preparation.
 Grow salad greens in cool weather; plant greens in spring or fall or grow through the winter where temperatures do not dip to freezing.
 Prepare planting beds by laying down 1 inch (2.5 cm) of compost and aged manure then use a garden fork or spade to turn the soil under to at least six inches (15 cm).
 Rake the seed bed even before planting; when planting in autumn use raised beds to keep your greens above the splatter of autumn and winter rains.
 You can also grow salad greens easily in containers; place the containers where they will get even sun and shelter from prevailing winds.
 Always locate your salad garden as close to the kitchen as possible.

 Step 2: Planting.
-Sow seed or set transplants evenly spaced across the bed or in the container so that plant leaves will just touch a maturity.
+Sow seed or set transplants evenly spaced across the bed or in the container so that plant leaves will just touch at maturity.
 This is called intensive planting; intensively planted crops will require less overall irrigation and will shade out weeds that compete for soil nutrients.
 It’s also your best use of space.